Light Microscope vs. Electron Microscope

 Electron Microscope Uses

-With SEM, a beam of electrons moves back and forth across the surface of the specimen – whether it is tissue or a cell.
+SEM relies on a beam of electrons moves back and forth across the surface of the specimen – whether it is tissue or a cell.
 This creates a detailed 3D image of the surface.

 Light Microscope vs. Electron Microscope: Which is Better?